ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Horizontally with Names at the top of each column or
 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Vertically with Names at the start of each row.

-Describe the orientation of the header within the data matrix of the data file in the File-level metadata.
+Describe the orientation of the header within the data matrix of the data file in the File-level Metadata.

 Example of a Column Names presented horizontally (highlighted) visualized in Excel.